Best Car Shampoos: Protect Your Paint and Boost the Shine

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-BY Norah Tarichia / LAST UPDATED ON November 6, 2020
+BY Ray Prince / LAST UPDATED ON September 2, 2021

-This shampoo works to remove dirt and grime on the vehicle's body.
-It foams when mixed with water and doesn’t strip the car of its waxes and sealant coats.
+This shampoo doesn’t strip the car of its waxes and sealant coats.

 - Safe on almost all automotive exterior parts, including trim and rubber

-- Might spot or leave a residue when rinsed with a pressure washer
+- Might spot when rinsed with a pressure washer

 - Doesn't give the best shine on windows